 How One School Collected 905 Soda Bottles...

-We'd want to know, too!
+Without begging and pleading (and you can too!)
 An elementary school in Texas had a genius idea to encourage their students to donate free sodas for their 2 Liter Ring Toss Game.

 Elementary school carnivals are generally used as a fundraiser, so keeping costs down is imperative.
 Asking your school's students to donate some items can be incredibly helpful for your carnival-planning budget - but most PTA and PTO leaders will tell you its hard to get parents to help out.
 Not because they don't want to but because parents can feel busy and sometimes miss a donation deadline even if they intended on helping.